- 1 Can you remove the spikes from a prickly pear?

 Apparently the most effective method of removing glochids is a two-step process.
 First, remove as many as you can with tweezers.
 Second, wrap the affected area in gauze and soak the gauze thoroughly in white glue.
 Wait for the glue to dry and peel off the gauze.

-How do you remove thorns from prickly pear fruit?
+How do you remove prickly pear needles?